heroku-reference-apps/heroku-applink-pattern-org-action-nodejs/README.md

 ## Deploying and Testing from Apex and Flow

 To test from Apex, Flow and other tools within your Salesforce org you must deploy the code and import it into your org.
-The following commands create a Heroku application and configure the Heroku Integration add-on.
-This add-on and associated buildpack allows secure authenticated access from within your code and visibility of your code from Apex, Flow and Agentforce.
+The following commands create a Heroku application and configure Heroku AppLink.
+Heroku AppLink and associated buildpack allows secure authenticated access from within your code and visibility of your code from Apex, Flow and Agentforce.
 After this configuration, code is not accessible from the public internet, only from within an authorized Salesforce org.

-Next install and configure the Heroku Integration add-on:
+Next install and configure Heroku AppLink:

 ```
 heroku create